Hot toweling your horse! Great for winter deep cleaning.

 - Hot toweling is basically a way for you to use a hot towel to steam clean your horse using small rags or towels soaked in piping hot water.

 - You will also need a clean bucket (or two) and access to steamy hot, hot water.
 Not boiling, but definitely hotter than you could stand.
-I use an instant hot kettle.
+I use an instant hot kettle, which allows you to almost instantly get hot water.
+It does cool quickly in cold weather, so keep making fresh batches.

-- I also like to use rubber gloves so my delicate Groom’s hands don’t get drier and more cracked than they already are.
-VIDEO BELOW!
+- I also like to use rubber gloves so my delicate hands don’t get drier and more cracked than they already are.
+VIDEOS BELOW!

 This instant hot water kettle is great for having a fresh supply of steamy goodness.